Riegel Hospital

-Riegel Community Hospital, also known as Riegel Hospital, was an historic 1924 hospital in Trion, Georgia.
+Riegel Community Hospital, also known as Riegel Hospital, was an historic 1924 hospital at 194 Allgood Street in Trion, Georgia.
 It closed in 1975.
 It was added to the National Register of Historic Places on February 20, 2002.
 In 2010 the city of Trion sought to demolish the building, which was damaged by flooding and in need of roof repairs.
 It contained asbestos.
 The building was demolished.

 The hospital was built by the Trion Manufacturing Co., a local denim mill, and served its workers; it was named after the mill's president, Benjamin Riegel.
 The property was donated to the city in the 1990s.